Silvia Manríquez

-Silvia Manríquez (born January 27, 1953, in Mexico City, Mexico) is a Mexican actress.
-She is known for her roles in telenovelas.
+Silvia Manríquez (born January 27, 1953, in Mexico City, Mexico) is a Mexican actress known for her roles in telenovelas.

 Professional life

 Manriquez began her career in 1974, after she was named "El Rostro del Heraldo" by an important Mexican newspaper.
 Her first role in television was in the telenovela Lo Imperdonable (1975) with the Spanish actress Amparo Rivelles.
 She played characters in the movie La Casta Divina (1976) and in telenovelas as Un rostro en mi pasado (1991), Pueblo chico, infierno grande (1997) with Verónica Castro, Laberintos de Pasion (1999), Entre el amor y el odio (2002), Mundo de Fieras (2006), Dos hogares (2011) and recently Amores verdaderos (2012–2013).

 Personal life

 Manríquez was born in Mexico.
 Her childhood wish was to become an actress.
 Her mother was the only family member that approved of her career aspirations.
 Silvia is divorced and she has two children named Xareni and Lliv.

 Manríquez had many roles in telenovelas.
 She played Jovita Ruán in the telenovela Pueblo chico, infierno grande, with Verónica Castro.
 She played Rosalía, mother of evil Frida (Sabine Moussier) in Entre el amor y el odio.
 She also played Amparo in Contra viento y marea.